Introduction

 Being our first major off-road motorcycle journey, we learned a lot.

 • Enduro clothing is the way to go for such trips.
-Although disadvantageous on a highway, crash their off-road and
+Although disadvantageous on a highway crash, their off-road protection and high-temperature comfort is unparalleled.

 • Camping can be challenging for two people on motorcycles.
 An alternative approach we’re interested in trying involves setting up a stationary camp and exploring the surroundings, rather than camping along the way when covering long distances.